FIS Modern Banking Platform

 Credit card processing works in three distinct processes:

 First, let’s look at the authorization process.

 - The cardholder presents their card (or other secure method) to a merchant in exchange for goods or services.
-The request might originate from a credit card terminal or point of sale system in a brick-and-mortar store, an eCommerce website gateway, through mobile or in-app payment acceptance.
+The request might originate from a or in a brick-and-mortar store, an website gateway, through mobile or in-app payment acceptance.